 Add to this tension another antagonist: Vincent Moore (Hugh Jackman) a rival engineer and Deon’s co-worker at Tetravaal.
 He resents the popularity of Deon's Scout droid program and is "spiritually" opposed to artificial intelligence.
 Vincent wants to see the Scout droid program replaced with his own droid policing program MOOSE which is operated by a human "moral" operator.
 The morally-questionable Vincent, who invites Deon to church just seconds after threatening his life, is the film's most obvious "Christian" character.
-Blumkomp and co-writer Terri Tatchell depict him as a person just as violent and self-serving as any other of the film’s characters.
-By making Vincent a Christian, albeit a poor example, Blumkomp invites people to think about religion in relation to Chappie.
+Blumkamp and co-writer Terri Tatchell depict him as a person just as violent and self-serving as any other of the film’s characters.
+By making Vincent a Christian, albeit a poor example, Blumkamp invites people to think about religion in relation to Chappie.

 There are a couple other spots in the film which invite religious contemplation.
 While acting as "mother" to the droid, Yolandi tells CHAPPiE that it has a soul and that the body doesn't matter because it is temporary.
 The part she loves in CHAPPiE is the droid’s soul/consciousness not its body.
 This attitude toward the body is Gnostic in nature and discounts the Christian promise of the bodily resurrection of the dead.
 Interestingly, in a movie that favours evolution as the mechanism of life over and against God being the "Maker of heaven and earth" the idea that a soul exists and consciousness could outlive the body is decidedly un-naturalistic.

 Ninja, the droid's "daddy," provides the opposing viewpoint as CHAPPiE looks at a dead stray dog.
 While comparing it to a living dog he explains the harshness of the world saying CHAPPiE must fight to stay alive or wind up dead.
-Overall, Blumkomp paints a picture of a world with little kindness or selflessness.
+Overall, Blumkamp paints a picture of a world with little kindness or selflessness.
 Life is nasty, brutish, and short; everyone lives with the continual fear and danger of violent death.

 From a Christian worldview Chappie shows the fallen nature of the world and the impact of sin on the motives and activities of every character.
 In no way does the film pretend that any of its characters are without sin.
 Even CHAPPiE, who at times seeks to follow it's maker's commandment to avoid being involved in crime, finds itself manipulated into criminal activity.

-While Blumkomp holds up a person’s consciousness and free will to think and feel as unique and admirable, something to be cherished and safeguarded, he simultaneously presents a view that this same consciousness and will is the source of all the pain and suffering.
+While Blumkamp holds up a person’s consciousness and free will to think and feel as unique and admirable, something to be cherished and safeguarded, he simultaneously presents a view that this same consciousness and will is the source of all the pain and suffering.
 The humans use their will to lie, deceive, hurt, steal, murder, and create chaos and even a droid’s titanium and wires doesn't spare it from the ravages and impact of sin.
 The film Chappie presents a world where a droid with a soul can struggle with the passions of the inorganic and, along with the rest of humanity, be by nature a child of wrath.

 The film’s effectiveness comes in Blumkomp's ability to ground the sci-fi elements in the painfully mundane harsh details of ordinary urban South African street life, corporate cubical culture, and industrial manufacturing.
 There is little in the film that is traditionally beautiful.
 It creates a kind of hyper-realistic documentary style detail that lends a sense of importance to its bigger questions, providing legitimacy to the questions Chappie asks.
 Christians will want to take a step back and think about what they’ve watched.
-For Blumkomp physical death is the enemy of the soul/consciousness, regardless of whether that consciousness is human.
+For Blumkamp physical death is the enemy of the soul/consciousness, regardless of whether that consciousness is human.
 Chappie says the problem of death must be dealt with in the present by ingenuity, or eventually in the future by evolution, not by God.
 As may well be expected, in the face of death Chappie doesn't place much hope in Jesus.

 With its relentless and brutal violence this is not a film for everyone.
 Even a "happy" ending doesn’t make Chappie a pleasant film to watch.
 However, it is intriguing and poses important questions even if it arrives at unsatisfying answers from a Christian perspective.

-In Chappie Blumkomp gives viewers a movie bearing his unique style and aesthetic yet also the unmistakable influences of movies like A Clock Work Orange (1971), Short Circuit (1986), and Robo Cop (1987).
+In Chappie Blumkamp gives viewers a movie bearing his unique style and aesthetic yet also the unmistakable influences of movies like A Clock Work Orange (1971), Short Circuit (1986), and Robo Cop (1987).
 It is lighter in tone than the exceedingly grim Elysium and less focused than his film District 9, and seems to revel in perplexity, exhibiting a sort of cafeteria style mish-mash of philosophy and religious ideas.

-Blumkomp is quoted as saying he makes the kind of movies that he would like to watch as a sci-fi fan.
+Blumkamp is quoted as saying he makes the kind of movies that he would like to watch as a sci-fi fan.
 The question then needs to be asked, “Does the rest of the movie-going public share his tastes in filmmaking?”
 The box office will soon tell.

 Watkin Tudor Jones (Ninja) and Yo-Landi Visser are performers in the South African Zef Rap-Rave group "Die Antwoord."